 “… When I hear the learned part of your profession exclaim against quackery, I often wish to know which of them is guiltless, to cast the first stone.
 Was this private in the guards the only practitioner whose patients were taking an equally innocent tisane, and how many of those whose remedies were more powerful were really succeeding better, and, after all, are we certain that there is no efficacy in a decoction of hay?
 Ought there not, therefore, to be certain lines fixed between the quackery of regulars and the quackery of professed quacks? … ” (page 21)

-Note that this unusually acute scientific thinking on quackery – half a century before the biased doctor in the 1871 BMJ wrote on blood-letting – comes from the intelligence of an outsider to the profession.
+Note that this unusually acute scientific thinking on quackery – half a century before the biased doctor in the 1871 BMJ wrote on blood-letting – comes, as for Florence Nightingale later on, from the intelligence of an outsider to the profession.
 Credit that the journal published his letter – would they publish it now?!

 Unquestioning public support